mmtk/mmtk-core/docs/userguide/src/tutorial/mygc/ss/alloc.md

 ```

 We do not have special requirements for either of the copy-spaces, so we just
-specify `SpaceSpec::DontCare` here.
+specify `VMRequest::Unrestricted` here.
 At this step, the return values
-`copyspace0_meta` and `copyspace1_meta` has not become usable, yet.
+`copyspace0_resp` and `copyspace1_resp` has not become usable, yet.

 Then, we construct the parent structure `CommonPlan::new()`.